 (b) progress from specific, direct causes in clinical processes to contributing causes in organizational processes;

-(c) seek to determine related and underlying causes for identified causes; and
+(c) seek to determine related and underlying causes for identified causes;

-(a) involves a complete review of the patient safety sentinel event including interviews with all readily identifiable witnesses and participants and a review of all related documentation;
+(a) involves a complete review of the patient safety event including interviews with all readily identifiable witnesses and participants and a review of all related documentation;

 (c) searches readily retrievable records to analyze the underlying systems and processes to determine where redesign might reduce risk;

-(e) makes reasonable attempts to identify and analyze trends of similar events which have occurred at the facility in the past;
+(d) makes reasonable attempts to identify and analyze trends of similar events which have occurred at the facility in the past;

-(c) includes participation by the leadership of the organization and by the individuals most closely involved in the processes and systems under review;
+(d) includes individuals most closely involved in the processes and systems under review;

-(e) provides an explanation for all findings of "not applicable" or "no problem;" and
+(e) provides an explanation for all findings of "not applicable" or "no problem"; and

 (f) includes consideration of relevant, available literature.

-(a) identifies changes that can be implemented to reduce risk, or formulates a rationale for not implementing changes; and
+(a) identifies changes that can be implemented to reduce risk or formulates a rationale for not implementing changes; and

 (b) where improvement actions are planned, identifies who is responsible for implementation, when the action will be implemented (including any pilot testing), and how the effectiveness of the actions will be evaluated.